MattFaluotico/DataStructuresAlgorithmsConcepts/Concepts/Concepts.md

 ### Static
 - Variable exists for all instances of a class.
+- Can be accessed without an instance of a class.

 ### Final vs Const
 - Variable who's value never changes.